Van Saun County Park

 Van Saun County Park is a park in Paramus and River Edge, New Jersey operated by the Bergen County Parks Department.
 The park is home to the Bergen County Zoological Park, open all year round and charging admission from May to October.
 The zoo features a ridable miniature railroad known as the Safari Express.
 In addition, the park features picnic areas, a baseball field, a softball field, basketball and tennis courts, a soccer field, a playground, a carousel, and pony rides.
+The park was originally a farm owned by the Van Saun family.

 The park, including the zoo, was slated for a major expansion as of 2016, which would nearly double the size of the zoo from 12 to 23 acre and significantly diversify its population of animal species, as well as add an ice-skating rink and expand automobile parking capacity at the park by hundreds of spaces.

 History

+Before it was a park, George Washington watered his horse in a spring within the land in 1780 during the Continental Army's occupation of the area.
+This led the spring to become a historic site within the park.

+In 1957, Bergen County purchased the farm from the Van Saun family.